SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 ## Introduction

-This project is a headless content management system (CMS) that synchronises content into a graph database.
+This project is a headless content management system (CMS), that synchronises content into a graph database.
 It's being created by the [National Careers Service](https://nationalcareers.service.gov.uk/) to manage careers related content.

 ### Developer Environment Setup